Private Pilot Glider, Oral Prep

 - For glider: 3 launches and 3 landings in a glider

-- If carrying passengers at night (motor gliders): same plus 3 to a full stop within preceding 90 days
+- If carrying passengers at night (motor gliders): 3 takeoffs AND 3 landings to a full stop, at night, within the preceding 90 days, in the same category and class

 - Flight review every 24 calendar months, without it, no PIC at all